gelftheshot/sorting_algorithms/README.md

 - `size`: The size of the array.

 The function first finds the maximum element in the array to determine the range of counts.
 It then allocates the `count_array` and `temp` arrays.
 If the allocation fails, it frees any previously allocated memory and returns.
-GitHub Copilot: # Merge Sort Algorithm
+Merge Sort Algorithm

+merge sort algorithm
 ## Code Overview

+103-merge_sort.c
 The provided code is a function that performs merge sort on an integer array.
 Merge Sort is an efficient, stable, comparison-based sorting algorithm most commonly used for sorting large data sets or lists.
 It is a divide and conquer algorithm that works by dividing the unsorted list into n sublists, each containing one element (a list of one element is considered sorted), and repeatedly merging sublists to produce new sorted sublists until there is only one sublist remaining.

 Here's a brief explanation of the variables used: